searxng/searxng/docs/dev/contribution_guide.rst

 enable it.
 Features that protect privacy but differ from the expectations of the user should also be explained.

-Also, if you think that something works weird with searx, it's might be because of the tool you use is designed in a way to interfere with the privacy respect.
+Also, if you think that something works weird with searx, it might be because the tool you use is designed in a way to interfere with the privacy respect.
-Submitting a bugreport to the vendor of the tool that misbehaves might be a good feedback to reconsider the disrespect to its customers (e.g. ``GET`` vs ``POST`` requests in various browsers).
+Submitting a bug report to the vendor of the tool that misbehaves might be a good feedback to reconsider the disrespect to its customers (e.g. ``GET`` vs ``POST`` requests in various browsers).